-Study Accessing Practices and Inefficiencies Associated with Site Selection, Study Study Up and Site Activation
+Study Assessing Practices and Inefficiencies Associated with Site Selection, Study Startup and Site Activation

 Challenges Remain in Study Startup

 Based on the previous research on benchmarking clinical trial initiations and the wide variation and inconsistency among organizations, Tufts CSDD conducted a follow up study examining practices and inefficiencies in site selection, study start and site activation.
 In-depth interviews were conducted with senior level pharmaceutical and CRO executives to better understand the challenges and overall strategies that organizations are using to improve these activities.

 A total of 26 interviews were conducted across 21 companies.
 In some cases, more than one representative from a company was interviewed across functions to gather more complete information and better understand the approaches for activities associated with site selection through site activation.
 Respondents represented 13 biopharmaceutical companies and 8 CROs across 13 large and 8 mid-sized and small organizations.
 Interviewees were experienced and were primarily senior level executives occupying director level roles or above.

 Interviews examined the key criteria utilized to qualify and identify investigative sites and how practices vary across organizations.
 Use of repeat sites, experience level of sites, and therapeutic expertise were factors investigated.
 In addition, novel practices adopted by companies and any solutions currently being planned and implemented were identified.
 Use of performance indicators including historical site data, and perceived or measured impact on cycle times and cost were also explored.
 Last, respondents reported the greatest challenges to study start up, site selection and activation and resources or investments that have improved these areas.